gigaai/docs/wordpress/events.md

 - [Response Leads](#response)

 ---
-> **Event** represents each lead's action which send to Giga.
+> **Event** represents each lead's action which send to Giga AI.
 You can response many times per lead message.
 For example, if lead text: "hello", then you can response "hi!", then response "how can I help you today?".
 For each a group of `event - responses` we called **Node**.

 <a name="types-of-event"></a>
 ## Types of Event

-Text
-: When leads send text to Giga.
+- **Text** When leads send text to Giga AI.

-Postback
-: When leads tap on any payload button or Quick Replies.
+- **Postback** When leads tap on any payload button or Quick Replies.
+- **Attachment** When leads send attachment message (files, audios, videos, location)
+- **Intended** When leads responsed to intended action.
+- **Default** When no nodes defined for the event

 <a name="nodes"></a>
 ## Nodes